Demonstrating SU(3) gates on superconducting hardware

 Gate fine-tuning

 In order to fine-tune the obtained pulses, we use $4N+1$ gate repetitions ($[\pi_{02}]^{4N+1}\left|0\right>$) for cost evaluation.
-With this new cost and starting with the best pulse obtained in the coarse optimization above, we run a second optimization round with simulated annealing.
+With this new cost and starting with the best pulse obtained in the coarse optimization above, we run a second, finer, optimization round, by using a simulated annealing optimizer with lower initial temperatures.

-# Define initialization object for the simulated annealing optimizer.
+# Define simulated annealing optimizer.

 temperatures=[0.003] * hanning_count * 4,